jnduli/blog_jnduli.co.ke/content/drafts/static_pandoc_website.rst

     yay -S pandoc-bin

-The first simple implementation would generate one index.html file with all the contents and a table of contents.
-To do this, I have a bashscript file that does:
+The first iteration I made generated an `index.html` file with all the contents and a table of contents.
+The following bashscript shows
+this:

 .. code-block:: bash